 7. Japanese Chin

-The Japanese Chin is classified as a toy breed, often standing no taller than 11 inches at the shoulder.
-The Japanese Chin is most often a quiet, affectionate lap dog with an exotic appearance given to it by its long hair.
+The Japanese Chin is a toy breed, often standing no taller than 11 inches at the shoulder.
+The Japanese Chin is most often a quiet, affectionate lap dog with an exotic appearance by of its long hair.

 Its petite size and companion-focused temperament make it perfect for apartment life.

-Though it is a canine through and through, it is often comparable to cats in terms of attitude; intelligent, slightly independent, alert, even washing its face with its paws similarly to a cat.
+Though it is a canine through and through, it is often comparable to cats in terms of attitude; intelligent, slightly independent, alert, and even washing its face with its paws, similarly to a cat.

 8. Afghan Hound